GoogleCloudPlatform/hackathon-toolkit/language/README.md

     gcloud auth application-default login

 Set up a service account.
-Visit the [Google Cloud Platform console](https://console.cloud.google.com), search 'Service Accounts' on the top search bar, click on the first result, and click the 'Create a Service Account button' towards the top.
+Visit the [Google Cloud Platform console](https://console.cloud.google.com), search 'Service Accounts' on the top search bar, click on 'Service accounts', and click the 'Create a Service Account button' towards the top.
 Give your service account a name and set the 'Role' to Project > Owner.
 Check the 'Furnish a new private key' box and click 'Create'.
 Save the generated service account key json file to somewhere on your computer.

 Set the `GOOGLE_APPLICATION_CREDENTIALS` variable to point to the service account key location: